Treboada/AsyncBlinker/README.md

         // peaceful blink (20ms ON and 5s OFF):
         uint16_t background_signal[] = { 20, 5000 };

-With 3 or more intervals, the first interval is the milliseconds to keep ON, second interval is to keep OFF, third one to keep OFF, fourth to keep ON and so on...
+The first interval is the milliseconds to keep ON, second interval is to keep OFF, third one to keep OFF, fourth to keep ON and so on...

         // Morse 'O' (---) and 'S' (...)
         uint16_t morse_o[] = { 900, 300, 900, 300, 900, 300 };